How to Stain Concrete Floors and Patios

 - Clean residue from floor with degreaser and neutralizer solution using an acid brush.
 Repeat.

 - Rinse with clean water and mop up excess water.
-Use a wet-dry vacuum if needed.
-Rinse with clean water until rinse water is free of color and you can wipe the floor without picking up color.
+Use a wet-dry vacuum, if needed.
+Rinse with clean water until the rinse water is free of color.
+You should also be able to wipe the floor without picking up color.

 - Concrete must be completely free of residue.
-Expect to rinse with clean water several times.
+Expect to rinse it with clean water several times.

 - Once dry, test the readiness of the concrete by wiping the floor with a white cloth.
 If it shows residue, rinse and dry again.
 Repeat until no residue remains.